ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

    The following scripts allow for parallel analysis of all samples on cluster with SLURM.

-  1. Download the required [scripts](./Parallelized_Analyses) from the GitHub.
+  1. Download the required scripts in the folder called [Parallelized_Analyses](./Parallelized_Analyses) from the GitHub.
 Ensure that the following files are present within their respective folders after downloading.

 ```
 ├── Scripts